 Getting braces is a big step and one that will mean quite a few changes for you.
-There are a few rules to go over, from what foods to eat to maintaining your oral hygiene properly.
+There are a few rules to go over, from what foods to eat to how to maintain your oral hygiene properly.
 You’re probably dreaming of what your teeth will look like once the braces are off and hoping you don’t have obvious decalcification.
 With all of these things to ponder, the last thing you need to worry about is whether you’re brushing with the right brush and toothpaste for braces.
 Should you use a manual toothbrush with braces or an electric toothbrush with braces?
 Is there a preferred type of toothpaste with braces?

 At Fergus Orthodontics, we often get questions such as “can I use a normal toothbrush with braces?” or “is an electric toothbrush better for braces?”
 They’re very good questions, and we’re happy to answer them!